richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+how is it the case that with 3 views loaded & 2 pairs, there are no triple tracks?

+- BA groups:
+	- load track file
+	- save deltas for reduced R error
+		- max iterations depend on # n [ 3 + n^0.5  |  3 + n ] : 2=4 3=5 4=6
+		- minimum error reduction difference

+BA PROCESS:
+	- move a single view?
+		- rMean + rSigma / fMean + fSigma
+	- move a pair of views?
+		- use transform's F & R error

+BA:
+	views:
+		-
+			id: A
+			errorR: [what it is]
+			deltaErrorR: [what it changed from A: in process, B: from previous errorR?]
+			deltaErrorF:
+			updated: timestamp
+			count: # total points

+- init full view graph using skeleton + groups
+	-

+- load all pair tracks into tracks_full.yaml

+- BA on tracks_full.yaml
+	- ""

+- get dense putative estimates
+	- load final sparse file, create graph from the views & edges from pair count [don't need stereopsis]
+	- direct & 0-1-2-3 best next neighbors
+		views:
+			-
+				id: A
+				R: [1,2,3,4,5,6,7,8,9,0,1,2,3,4,5,6]
+			...
+		pairs:
+			-
+				A:A
+				B:B
+				R: [1,2,3,4,5,6,7,8,9,0,1,2,3,4,5,6]
+			...
+	- save to dense.yaml

 - thinking in terms of CELL SIZE and not IMAGE SIZE / resolution ...
 	- cell size is effectively highest resolution [+cell dimension]
 	- when comparing errors / numbers between different images, they should be converted to cell-distances, not pixel-distances